dreftymac/stackoverflow.questions.998832/doc/readme.md

 ### Outline

-* grand vision ;; something equivalent to a "programmable github"
+* grand vision ;; a bridge between humans and structured data
-    * code capable of authentication and auditability
+    * code inputs capable of authentication and auditability
-    * code results capable of authentication and auditability
+    * code outputs capable of authentication and auditability
     * human-provided input capable of authentication and auditability

 * simple to use by people without high technical proficiency